emberjs/website/source/blog/2018-12-21-the-ember-times-issue-78.md

 most notably switching from ember-pikaday to [ember-flatpickr](https://github.com/shipshapecode/ember-flatpickr) and using [ember-table](https://github.com/Addepar/ember-table) for the data tab.
-[@thorsteinsson](https://github.com/thorsteinsson) championed the ember-table work and, as a result of the switch, you can now scroll the table horizontally! :tada:
+[@thorsteinsson](https://github.com/thorsteinsson) championed the ember-table work and, as a result of the switch, you can now scroll the table horizontally! 🎉

 Finally, we are working hard on the future of Ember Inspector, and have an RFC up for making it extensible, which would allow for things like swapping out the